 Petting and head rubbing are just some of the moments which you can share with your cat.
 They are a form of praise which can boost its energy and keep it happy.
-However, have you noticed that your furball has some kind of liquid deposit in its ear which makes one hell of a stench?
+However, have you ever noticed your furry friend having discharge from his ear which might be smelly?

 Have you been neglecting your cat’s ears?
 Did you forget to clean them or do you find it not necessary?
-Read further as we discuss the importance of cleaning kittens ears, how to clean the ears, and what you can use to maintain great, furry ears.
+Read further as we discuss the importance of cleaning your cat’s ears, how to clean the ears, and what you can use to maintain great, furry ears.

 The Importance of Cleaning Cat Ears

 Keeping tabs on your cat’s hygiene makes sure that your pet is clear from any type of disease or illness.
 For many cats, ears are self-cleaning and do not require extremely frequent cleaning.
-That being said, here are some of the reasons why clean ears is a must:
+That being said, here are some of the reasons why you might clean their ears:

 - Cats have a heightened sense of hearing which helps them stay alert as well as attentive to their people.
 Keeping them free of dirt will reduce accumulation which might lead to a blockage or the next point; an infection.

 - Keeping those ears clean will prevent infections that can temporarily or even permanently damage their ears.

-- Having your kitty get used to the procedure can create a bond between the two of you, making your pet behave better.
+- Having your kitty get used to the procedure can create a bond between the two of you.

 Before you get your cleaning materials, you would need to thoroughly inspect the ear of your cat to see if there are any abnormalities present.
 Earwax and dirt are normal for cats to have.
 However, we believe that it is time to bring your pet to the vet if you find these on its ears: